 New Horizon Smart Policy settings are available which give you greater control over the end user experience, and enable you to optimize Horizon based on comprehensive conditions.

-You can now enable or disable audio playback, which applies to both Blast and PCoIP.
+You can now activate or deactivate audio playback, which applies to both Blast and PCoIP.
 You can optimize the Blast Extreme protocol.
 And you can configure Drag and Drop settings.
 Horizon agent 7.9 or newer is required to read the new Horizon Smart Policy registry settings.

 Regular Expressions Support for Conditions